 Office: EE 305, 334 N. Senate Avenue

 Laura Littlepage joined SPEA and the Institute in 1992 and is currently the faculty advisor to the Public Affairs Student Association.
 In addition to teaching in SPEA and conducting research at the Institute involving nonprofits, service learning, public policy and evaluation, she is an affiliate faculty member of the Lilly School of Philanthropy.

 - M.P.A., Urban Public Policy, New York University

 - B.S., Public Affairs, Indiana University

-- Senior Policy Analyst, Center for Urban Policy and the Environment, IUPUI
+- Senior Policy Analyst, IU Public Policy Institute, IUPUI

 - Administrative Director, Methodist Research Institute, Indianapolis